 NC (No Credit) = If a grade of "NC" is issued, then the doctoral candidate must repeat the course in its entirety.
 Doctoral candidates who fail to meet attendance requirements or the course objectives will receive a grade of "NC" for the course.
-In a Dissertation Block, a grade of "NC" will be assigned when 67% or less of the course objectives were successfully completed.
-In a Dissertation Block Extension, a grade of "NC" will be assigned when less than 100% of course objectives are completed.
+In a dissertation course, a grade of "NC" will be assigned when 67% or less of the course objectives were successfully completed.
+In a repeated dissertation course, a grade of "NC" will be assigned when less than 100% of course objectives are achieved.
 Doctoral candidates must repeat the course in its entirety and successfully before proceeding to the next course.
-Doctoral candidates will receive zero (0) credit hours for a course that has received a grade of "NC."
+Doctoral candidates will receive zero (0) credit hours for a course that has received a grade of "NC".
+Dissertation courses can be repeated twice.